 Remote worker policies

 Employers have a wide range of remote worker possibilities to consider.
-Some larger employers have announced that they want their employees back in the office most of the time, so they will have very few remote workers.
-A few companies have moved towards being primarily remote, even giving up most of their office space.
-Many other companies are keeping their office space for now, with the intent of deciding at a later date, such as upon renewal of their lease, whether they will reduce their real estate footprint.
-Other companies have decided that all employees in good standing can choose to be fully remote and work from anywhere within the US.
+Some employers expect most employees to work in the office.
+Some companies have moved towards being primarily remote, even giving up most of their office space.
+Other companies have decided that all employees in good standing can choose to be fully remote and work from anywhere within the United States.

 To accommodate remote worker variations, employers may classify their employees into the following groups:

-- Non-remote workers who return to the employer’s office and do not typically work from their homes on an on-going basis.
+- Non-remote workers who do not typically work from their homes.

-- Fully-remote workers who choose to work from their homes almost all of the time.
+- Fully remote workers who choose to work from their homes almost all of the time.
 These employees seldom have duties that must be performed in the employer’s office.
-These employees typically give up their office or cubicle space in the employer’s office and their homes become their designated primary workplace.
-In some cases, employers are requiring employees to work from home on a go-forward basis.
+These employees typically give up their office or cubicle space in the employer’s office, and their homes become their designated primary workplace.
+In some cases, employers are requiring employees to work from home.

 Compensating remote workers for services

-Many employers have maintained their same compensation structures during the COVID-19 pandemic that were in place before.
-Frequently, a factor in determining an employee’s compensation is the cost of living in the area where the employer’s office is located.
-Now employers are grappling with the question of whether an employee’s compensation should be adjusted when the employee moves from a high-cost area to a lower-cost one and will be working remotely.
-For example, if an employee working in the employer’s New York City office becomes a fully-remote worker and moves to Pennsylvania, should the employee get a reduction in compensation?
+One factor in determining an employee’s compensation is the cost of living in the area where the employee works, which historically has been the employer’s office location.
+However, with remote workers, employers must decide if adjustments will be made to an employee’s compensation based on where the employee lives.
+For example, if an employee working in the employer’s New York City office becomes a fully remote worker and moves to Pennsylvania, should the employee get a reduction in compensation?

-Although a few employers may implement pay reductions based on location, many others will not.
-However, an employee’s future pay raises might be smaller to take into account the employee’s new location and lower cost of living.
+Although a few employers may implement pay reductions based on location, many others do not.
+However, an employee’s future pay raises might be smaller to account for the employee’s new location and lower cost of living.
 Therefore, in the long run, having remote workers in lower-cost areas may generate compensation cost savings to an employer.

-Another compensation issue affecting employees who are fully- or hybrid-remote workers is the withholding of state and local income tax from their wages.
-Withholding rules are complex and vary greatly by state and locale.
+Another compensation issue affecting employees who are fully or hybrid-remote workers is the withholding of state and local income tax from their wages.
+Withholding rules are complex and vary greatly by state and location.
 Employers will need to know where their remote workers are located, and which state and local income tax withholding rules apply to each remote worker.
-In addition, employers that have remote workers in states where they do not have business operations may now have nexus in those states and be required to report revenue and pay various taxes to those states.
-For more information on these topics, see our articles Never going back and State income tax considerations for remote employees during COVID-19.
+In addition, employers that have remote workers in states where they do not have business operations may now have nexus in those states and may be required to report revenue and pay various taxes to those states.

 Compensating remote workers for business expenses

-When implementing work-from-home policies, employers should consider the tax aspects of paying or reimbursing business expenses for remote workers.
+When implementing remote work policies, employers should consider the tax aspects of paying or reimbursing business expenses for remote workers.
 Common expenses include travel, office equipment and supplies, and phone and internet services.

 Employers often ask about the tax treatment of costs that they pay for an employee to travel between the employee’s home (residence) and the employer’s office.
 Depending on the circumstances, these travel expenses could be taxable or tax-free to the employee and nondeductible or deductible to the employer.
 A critical factor in this determination is whether the employee’s “tax home” is the employer’s office or the employee’s home.

-A number of courts, including the US Supreme Court, have ruled that an employer’s office was the employee’s tax home if the employee was hired with the expectation that the employee would work in the employer’s office on a regular basis and the employer provided an office or cubicle for that employee.
+Several courts, including the U.S. Supreme Court, have ruled that an employer’s office was the employee’s tax home if the employee was hired with the expectation that the employee would work in the employer’s office on a regular basis and the employer provided an office or cubicle for that employee.

-When applying these rules to employees who are hired as (or become) hybrid-remote workers, some employers conclude that the worker’s tax home is the employer’s office because the employer expects the worker to be there regularly even though it does not provide a specific office or cubicle for the exclusive use of that worker.
-The employer may use a shared space or “hoteling” system, but does provide workspace on a routine and regular basis so that the remote worker can generally assume workspace will be available upon arrival at the employer’s office.
+When applying these rules to employees who are hired as (or become) hybrid-remote workers, some employers conclude the worker’s tax home is the employer’s office because the employer expects the worker to be there regularly even though it does not provide a specific office or cubicle for the exclusive use of that worker.
+The employer may use a shared space or so-called hoteling system but does provide workspace on a routine and regular basis so that the remote worker can generally assume workspace will be available upon arrival at the employer’s office.

 If the employer’s office is a remote worker’s tax home, this worker would have taxable income if the employer pays for the worker’s travel expenses to its office, regardless of whether the travel is a 20-minute drive or a three-hour plane ride from the worker’s home.

-Given that companies have discretion on how they define fully-remote worker versus hybrid-remote worker, employers need to give consideration to this tax home issue when establishing policies.
-Some companies may define a fully-remote worker as an employee who works from home 90% of the time during a year.
+Given companies have discretion on how they define fully remote worker versus hybrid-remote worker, employers need to consider this tax home issue when establishing policies.
+Some companies may define a fully remote worker as an employee who works from home 90% of the time during a year.
 Other companies may be comfortable applying a lower percentage, such as 70%.
-Still other companies may define a fully-remote worker as an employee who works no more than three or four days a month in the employer’s office.
-In all of these cases, companies may decide that a fully-remote worker’s tax home is the employee’s home.
+Still, others may define a fully remote worker as an employee who works no more than three or four days a month in the employer’s office.
+In all these cases, companies may decide a fully remote worker’s tax home is the employee’s home.
 This decision should be documented in the company’s policies and be respected in practice.
-Note that defining an employee as a fully-remote worker when the employee is expected to work in the employer’s office on a fairly regular basis (more than a few weeks a year) can raise withholding and payroll tax risks.